zoni123/image-compressor/README.md

 ## Overview

-An image compressor which works with P3 and P6 .ppm images (for now, more formats will be added as this is a wip).
+An image compressor which works with P3 and P6 .ppm formats with 4 levels of compression available, and with 24-bit .bmp formats with one level of compression available (the others are broken, will fix, and more image formats will become available as this is a wip).
 It uses the SVD provided by LAPACK to compress images.

 ## Installation